 YOU'LL HAVE AN HOUR AND A HALF TO ENJOY THE PRISTINE BEAUTY OF AGAWA CANYON WILDERNESS PARK

-In the summer and fall you’ll have an hour and a half to enjoy the pristine beauty of Agawa Canyon Wilderness Park (stopover may be reduced in order to meet safe train schedules).
-Canyon Park is located at Mile 114 and is only accessible by rail or hiking trail.
+In the summer and fall, you’ll have an hour and a half to enjoy the pristine beauty of Agawa Canyon Wilderness Park (stopover may be reduced in order to meet safe train schedules).
+Canyon Park is located at Mile 114 and is only accessible by rail.

-During the stopover, where possible, your train seats will be turned for the return trip.
+During the stopover you may leave your Articles or personal items on your seat.
 Articles left on the floor may be damaged during this procedure and we ask that you place any personal items on your seat.

 During your stay in the Park, we ask that you watch for any train movements as you cross over or walk beside the tracks.
 Since the Railway cannot be held responsible for injury to patrons within the wilderness park, we recommend you to use care on all trails, be considerate of others and mindful of children.
 We also recommend that you wear suitable recreational clothing and footwear.